unman/3isec-tor/README.md

 4. TorVM is integrated with the Qubes firewall.
    Changes in the Qubes firewall are propogated to a filter on the PREROUTING hook.
-   The natural way to do this would have been using qubes-firewall-user-script, but in 4.0 this script only runs at qube start.
+   The natural way to do this would have been using qubes-firewall-user-script, but in 4.2 this script only runs at qube start.
    The solution is to check for changes in the qubes-firewall table, and write them in to the nat table: the check runs every 30 secs.
    DNS from clients is allowed by default, and passed through Tor.
 ICMP is blocked.
    N.B Unlike the normal Qubes Firewall, existing connections *will* be dropped when firewall changes are made.
-     There may be a delay of up to 30 s before the changes are given effect.
+     There may be a delay of up to 30s before the changes are given effect.

 Installation